syedshoaib577/stock-prediction-system/README.md

 - **Random Sampling**: Extracts 10 random consecutive data points from each file.
 - **Stock Price Prediction**: Predicts stock prices for the next three days using historical data.
 - **Output File Creation**: Saves predictions in CSV format under the output_results directory.
+- **Log Reporter**: Generates a html report with all the logs from execution.

 ---
 ### Technologies Used